MontagueM/MontevenDynamicExtractor/README.md

 * better skeleton support with correct rotations
 * animations

+There is no risk of a game ban by using this tool.

 If you use MDE in any of your projects, it would be highly appreciated if you credit me :)

 ## Usage